-Where the categories of registration are not similar, the College's existing registration requirements apply.
-Applicants who do not qualify under OLMA must meet the following registration requirements:

-Applicants who do not qualify under OLMA must meet the following registration requirements.
-An applicant must have completed a degree in physiotherapy from an accredited school in Canada or be deemed to be substantially equivalent by the Canadian Alliance of Physiotherapy Regulators b) Describe the methodology used to determine whether a program completed outside of Canada satisfies the requirements for registration.
+- Where the categories of registration are not similar, the College's existing registration requirements apply. - Applicants who do not qualify under OLMA must meet the following registration requirements: - An applicant must have completed a degree in physiotherapy from an accredited school in Canada or be deemed to be substantially equivalent by the Canadian Alliance of Physiotherapy Regulators - The applicant must successfully complete the Physiotherapy Competency Examination - The applicant must be reasonably fluent in French or English.
+If they were not educated in either French or English, then they must successfully complete one of the designated language tests.
+The College is involved in a project to develop occupational specific language testing; the pilot is scheduled for completion in 2012. - b) Describe the methodology used to determine whether a program completed outside of Canada satisfies the requirements for registration.